 In-kernel Path-Manager

-With the In-kernel Path-Manager, the same rules are applied to all connections.
+With the (default) in-kernel Path-Manager, the same rules are applied to all connections.
 Address endpoints and limits can be set to control its behavior.

 Configuration